Development of scenarios for the sector

 Calculation of greenhouse gas reduction options

-The HBLFA Raumberg-Gumpenstein introduced possible greenhouse gas reduction options at the agronomic level into the project.
-The focus here was on options for action that can lead to savings at the process and procedure level without significantly changing the production structures.
-One aim of the selection of the proposed solutions was to ensure that their effects were scientifically proven and that they were also technically and economically feasible for agricultural businesses in Austria.
-The project report shows details of two dozen possible options for action for the sector and describes their savings potential and the associated savings costs.
+The HBLFA Raumberg-Gumpenstein contributed potential greenhouse gas reduction options at the agronomic level to the project.
+The focus was on measures that could lead to savings at the process and procedural level without significantly altering production structures.
+One objective in selecting the proposed solutions was that they be scientifically validated in their effectiveness and also technically and economically feasible for farms in Austria.
+The project report details two dozen potential action options for the sector and describes their savings potential and the associated costs.

-The detailed results are available in the article below.
+The detailed results can be found in the article below.